Keyboard shortcuts

 Labels: ASIL-B

 ULIDs are time-ordered unique identifiers.
-They are assigned by markspec format on the first format run after an entry is created.
+They are assigned by markspec fmt on the first format run after an entry is created.
 Until then the entry is in an “unstamped” state; the validator emits MSL-A010 for unstamped entries in strict mode.

 Authored entries represent items created in this project.
 They are expected to evolve over time (body edits, new attributes) while keeping the same ULID.
 The ULID is the stable identifier; the display ID is the human-readable alias.